-The options granted under the Stock Option Plan, shall be exercised within a period of time fixed by the Board of Directors, not to exceed 7 years from the date the option is granted (the "Option Period").
+The options granted under the Stock Option Plan, shall be exercised within a period of time fixed by the Board of Directors, not to exceed seven (7) years from the date the option is granted (the "Option Period").
 The options shall vest and may be exercised during the Option Period in such manner as the Board of Directors may fix by resolution.
 The options which have vested may be exercised in whole or in part at any time and from time to time during the Option Period.
-To date, all granted options have a term of five years.
+To date, all granted options have a term of five years, except for the 250,000 Initial Options granted to Mr. Sandeep Singh on December 31st, 2019, which, as part of his hiring terms, have a term of seven (7) years.